Kautenja/RackNES/README.md

 ## Features

-- **Clock Source:** Use NES as a clock source for downstream modules
+- **Clock Source:** Use NES frame-rate (FPS) as a clock source for downstream modules
 - **Clock Rate Modulation:** Control the clock rate of the NES with direct knob and CV
 - **NES Audio Output:** Sample audio from the NES in real-time at any sampling rate
 - **Sampling/Ratcheting:** Save and restore the NES state for interesting musical effects
 - **Full CV Control:** CV inputs for Reset, Player 1, Player 2, and more

-See the [Manual](https://kautenja.github.io/manuals/RackNES.pdf) for more information about the features of this module
+See the [Manual](https://kautenja.github.io/manuals/RackNES.pdf) for more information about the features of this module.

 ## Acknowledgments